-Just hearing the phrase ‘the East End’ summons up images of slums and dark alleyways, with Jack the Ripper appearing from the mist, or housing estates and pubs where you might find the Kray twins.
-It is a place of poverty and menace, yet these images can prevent us from seeing the reality of life east of the City of London, and of its dark history.
+The phrase ‘the East End’ summons up certain images.
+Perhaps you think of slums and dark alleyways, with Jack the Ripper appearing from the mist?
+Or perhaps housing estates and pubs where you might find the Kray twins and other ‘faces’?
+Yet these images can prevent us from seeing the reality of life east of the City of London, and of its dark history.

 Paying scrupulous attention to place, this volume features a wealth of specially-commissioned photographs by Alan Tucker.
-They allowing the reader to locate these stories in the present-day London Borough of Tower Hamlets.
+They allow the reader to locate these stories in the present-day London Borough of Tower Hamlets.

 The book was published 23 September 2016 by Pen and Sword History.